cnhguy/FootPrint/README.md

 ## About:

 FootPrint is a user-friendly, lightweight, and simple plugin for IntelliJ that allows Java developers to view the history of their variables.
 FootPrint is great for developers who often find themselves overstepping in the regular IntelliJ debugger.
 Instead of having to restart the debugging process, users can use FootPrint to view their variables’ histories and the line numbers at which values were changed.
-After starting FootPrint, users can simply select one or more variables to monitor via watchpoints.
-At any point in the debugging process, they can click to expand on a watched variable to view the previous values that it was assigned to, as well as which line these values were updated.
-Unlike standard watchpoints, a user can choose when to view their variables instead of being paused each time a variable updates, which can be especially inconvenient when dealing with multiple variables of interest.
+After starting FootPrint, users can simply select one or more variables to monitor.
+At any point in the debugging process, they can click to expand on a variable to view the previous values that it was assigned to, as well as which line these values were updated.
 Furthermore, by studying their variable’s history, a developer can better understand what is going on in a program.
 For example, if a method has unexpected side effects on other variables of interest, FootPrint would allow a user to easily see that.

 ## Example: